avabellaw/bright-times/readme.md

 ![buy ticket page](docs/user-stories/buy-ticket-12.webp)

-The first and last name will already be filled in if the user has bought a ticket already.
+The first and last names will already be filled in if the user has bought a ticket already.
 It will also be filled out if the user has added their information to their profile.

 The cost is calculated and automatically based on quantity and event price.

 ![buy ticket page updated cost](docs/user-stories/buy-ticket-updated-cost-12.webp)

-The user is directed to the stripe checkout page where they can pay for the ticket using card, Paypal, Google Pay or Link.
+The user is directed to the stripe checkout page where they can pay for the ticket using a card, Paypal, Google Pay or Link.

 ![Stripe checkout](docs/user-stories/stripe-checkout-12.webp)